nualagr/the-lord-of-the-rings-game/README.md

 ![alt text](documentation/readme-images/frodo.png "Frodo character card showing his name in Ringbearer Medium font.")

 Therefore in order to create visual unity that font was also used for titles within the site instead of *Uncial Antiqua*.
-The font file was uploaded to [Font Squirrel](https://www.fontsquirrel.com/tools/webfont-generator)'s webfont generator and the webfont styles were stored in the assets folder along with the style.css file.
+The font file was uploaded to [Font Squirrel](https://www.fontsquirrel.com/tools/webfont-generator)'s webfont generator and the webfont styles were stored in the assets folder along with the 'style.css' file.

 ![alt text](documentation/readme-images/ringbearer-medium-example.png "Ringbearer Medium font example")